sixfold-origami/concave-hull/README.md

 - `+inf` prevents any concavity, returning the convex hull of the point cloud
 - `40` is usually a good starting point

+## Features

+This crate has one feature, `benches`, which is only used for benchmarks.
+End users of this library should never enable it.

 ## The CLI Crate

 In the `cli` folder is a small CLI that exposes the library's functionality.